Last updated: July 2026. Written by Josh Hutcheson. See our review methodology.

 Why Choose Udemy

-- Massive catalog: 200,000+ courses covering every topic imaginable — far broader than Skillshare
+- Massive catalog: 250,000+ courses across every subject, far broader than Skillshare.

-- Strong in tech: Programming, data science, cloud computing, cybersecurity courses that Skillshare barely covers
+- Strong in tech: Programming, data science, cloud, and cybersecurity courses from top instructors (Colt Steele, Angela Yu, Stephane Maarek) that Skillshare barely covers.

-- Business skills: Excel, financial modeling, project management, marketing — professional skills with depth
+- Serious business skills: Excel, financial modeling, project management, and marketing with real depth.

 Skillshare: Best for Creative Skills on a Subscription

-Skillshare focuses on creative skills — illustration, graphic design, photography, animation, writing, and filmmaking.
-Its subscription model gives you unlimited access to everything for one monthly fee.
+Skillshare focuses on creative skills — illustration, graphic design, photography, animation, writing, and filmmaking — and its subscription gives unlimited access to that catalog for one monthly fee.
+Where Skillshare is good, it is genuinely good; the problem is how narrow “good” is.

 Why Choose Skillshare

-- Strong in creative skills: Illustration, design, photography, video editing — areas where Skillshare genuinely excels
+- Genuinely strong in creative fields: Illustration, design, photography, and video editing are where it shines.

-- Weak in tech: Programming and data science courses are limited compared to Udemy
+- Weak in tech and business: Programming, data science, and professional skills are thin compared to Udemy.

-- Subscription lock-in: Cancel and you lose access to everything (unlike Udemy’s lifetime access)
+- Subscription lock-in: Cancel and you lose access to everything, unlike Udemy’s owned courses.

 Head-to-Head: Which Is Better By Topic